 My obligation is to all sentient beings.
 My altruistic hand embraces everyone with equanimity.
 I am a Social Self.

 I reside in the present and embrace liberation.
 Honoring my Bodhisattva vows in working to promote human flourishing, I dedicate my life to help realize the best world for all sentient beings.
-I am a Buddhist Monk.
+I walk the path of awakening.

 Let me respectfully remind you, life and death are of supreme importance.